Patterns

 7 items · Federal Register · April 14

-This week, US regulators moved the legal boundary around who gets to move money — and which direction they moved it was not random.
-Bank-issued digital dollars got a legal home, deposit insurance, and a cleared runway.
-Informal remittance channels used by immigrant communities got a new tax.
+This week, US regulators moved the legal boundary around who gets to move money.
+While the market obsesses over corporate debt-to-Bitcoin loops, a quieter shift is happening: Bank-issued digital dollars just got a legal home, deposit insurance, and a cleared runway.
+Meanwhile, the informal…

 FROZEN RULES MOVING